cstenkamp/MastersThesisText/pandoc_markdown_base/5_2_discussion.md

 TODO:  In der conclusion noch eindeutig schreiben wie dolle die Architecture geworden ist und wie viel einfacher sie arbeit in der Zukunft macht

+* Development was really easy as soon as the architecture did what it should so yes, future work will be made a lot easier, our goal of "Make a good architecture" (see \autoref{sec:goals_research_questions} is fulfilled.)
+*  wie schnell es geht den bums auf neue datasets zu werfen (100k coursera, 90k short stories, ...) und dass ich damit schon angefangen hab

+* Warum-auch-immer Biologie/Chemie und Physik so bescheuerte cluster haben, alle anderen gehen mega klar

+## Regarding the algorithm per se

+How good do I think does the algorithm capture CS?
+How useful do I think CS are in general (two perspective, as model of human concept formation AND algorithm-that-allows-certain-things-like-reasoning), and how good do I think the algorithm does it?
+Is the algorithm practical?

+Gärdenfors basically said we could build a CS with "Dimensionality Reduction from the high-dimensional input (neurons) eg using MDS into a euclidian space, and then geometric reasoning on that" including some examples of kinds of reasoning, so actually the exact algorithm \cite{Derrac2015} did was extremely naheliegend (put some obvious NLP modelling to that like \cite{Turney2010} explained and you're pretty much exactly at their algorithm)
+....but even more reason to make me think that it may have been their error to keep the enforcement that the MDS-result must be a euclidian space, when afterwards they have the additional step of using their rankings anyway! (...which btw brings me to the question what that does to distances?!)